oakes/play-cljs/README.md

   (reify p/Screen
     ; all screen functions get a map called "state" that you can store anything inside of ; the return value must be one or more "commands", or nil if you don't want to run any commands

+    ; "commands" are any record that implements the Command protocol ; they represent an anction that play-cljs will execute on your behalf ; you can build your own, but here are the built-in ones:

+    ; `reset-state` changes the contents of the state map ; `graphics` generates shapes with a hiccup-like syntax ; `sprite` displays an image
+    ; `movie-clip` plays a sequence of sprites
+    ; `text` displays a string

     ; runs when the screen is first shown
     (on-show [this state]